surtarso/asap-cabinet-fe/README.md

 - No need to download artpacks, generate your own!*
 - Just what it takes to make a cabinet look good

-*From automated screenshots.
-Wheel generation not implemented yet.
+*Playfield and Backglass from automated screenshots.
+Wheel and DMD generation not implemented yet.

 ## How to use: